-Assignments: This class will consist of a 10 modules, and three exams (two midterms and the final, I drop your lowest midterm).
+Assignments: This class will consist of a 10 modules, and the Final Exam.
 Each module will consist of a discussion forum, a series of video lectures, reading assignments, an activity, and a quiz.
 Expect each module to take approximately 5 hours, not including time spent studying/preparing for the class.
 We will do one module each week.
 The module for each week will be posted no later than 12am the Saturday of the week and due by 11:59pm the following Friday.
 In order to be prepared for the module quiz, I strongly recommend that you complete the module discussion and activity PRIOR to attempting the module quiz.